 Ensure that all user accounts are deactivated immediately as soon as the users are no longer with your organization, or no longer need access to dotCMS.

-One way to help ensure unused user accounts are deactivated is to integrate dotCMS with your enterprise user authentication using CAS or LDAP.
+One way to help ensure unused user accounts are deactivated is to integrate dotCMS with your enterprise user authentication using CAS.
 This ensures that authentication in dotCMS automatically receives and reflects changes to your enterprise users and permissions.